Born: 1881, Cavendish, Suffolk.

 Walter Johnson, 50, an Agricultural Labourer, born Pentlow, Essex.

 Elizabeth Johnson (nee Parmenter), 35, born Cavendish.

 1901 Fort Chateau L’ Etoc, Alderney, Channel Islands.

 Joe was 20 years old, a Soldier ranked Private for the Suffolk Regiment.

 Soldiers’ Effects to Elizabeth Parmenter – mother.

-Joe’s step brother, Frank Johnson lost his life in the First World War when he was instantly killed on the 26th August 1917, by an enemy shell in “Nuns Alley” trench during operations north of Lens.
+Joe’s stepbrother, Frank Johnson lost his life in the First World War when he was instantly killed on the 26th August 1917, by an enemy shell in the “Nuns Alley” trench during operations north of Lens.
 Frank was ranked a Private, service number 784905, for the Princess Patricia’s Canadian Light Infantry (Eastern Ontario Regiment), ‘C’ Coy.
 His grave was later destroyed in fighting, therefore Frank’s name is recorded on the Vimy Ridge Memorial, Pas de Calais, France.
-Frank, was a Farm Labourer, and living at Winona, Ontario when he had enlisted in January 1916, at Stony Creek.
+Frank, was a Farm Labourer, living in Winona, Ontario when he had enlisted in January 1916, at Stony Creek.